froukje/datamapu/content/posts/ml_concepts/loss_functions.md

 **Log-Cosh-Loss**

+< IMAGE WITH DIFFERENT LOSS FUNCTIONS >

 ### Loss Functions for Classification Tasks

 **(Binary-)Cross Entropy**

 **Hinge Loss**

+< IMAGE WITH DIFFERENT LOSS FUNCTIONS >

 ### Example for a custom Loss Function

+### Specific Machine Learning Models and their Loss Functions

+Some Machine Learning Algorithm have a fixed Loss Function, while others are flexible and the Loss Function can be adapted to the specific task.
+The following table gives an (non-exaustive) overview about some popular Machine Learning Algorithms and their corresponding Loss Functions.

+< IMAGE TABLE >

 ## Summary